-While we encourage applicants to contact us to provisionally 'book' their collection date(s) in advance of making an application for a street collection permit, not all applicants do so.
+While we encourage applicants to contact us to provisionally 'book' their collection date(s) in advance of making an application for a house to house collection licence, not all applicants do so.
 We will therefore advise you as soon as possible whether the dates you have requested have been allocated to you or another organisation (see above).
 Where possible, we will endeavour to offer an alternative date for your collection where this may be necessary.

-(c) Consultation with Police and other Local Authorities
+(c) Consultation with Police and other local authorities

-We will normally notify the Police of receipt of any application for a street collection permit and contact other local authorities where similar collections have been, or are proposed to be, undertaken.
+We will normally notify the Police of receipt of any application for a house to house collections licence and contact other local authorities where similar collections have been, or are proposed to be, undertaken.
 We may subsequently take their views into consideration; particularly where there may be concern in respect of one or more of those matters listed in section (d) below